New 3-D Software Expands GIA’s Pearl Identification Capabilities

 The images below are conventional 2-D μ-CT slices of a pearl with a strange internal structure.
-Researchers suspected it was a piece of shell, but the exact shape or structure of the shell was hard to visualize.
+Researchers suspected that it was a piece of shell, but the exact shape or structure of the shell was hard to visualise.

 See the video of the internal shell.

 This pearl contains a structure thought to be a tiny organism called a foraminifera.